-This document is an update to the specifications contained in the Intel® 82371AB PIIX4 Datasheet (290562), and the Datasheet Addendum (273135), and contains issues affecting all designs using the Intel 82371EB (PIIX4E).

-This document is intended for hardware system manufacturers and software developers of applications, operating systems, or tools.
+This document is an update to the specifications contained in the Intel® 82371AB PIIX4 Datasheet, Revision 1.0, Intel 82371AB (PIIX4) PCI ISA IDE Xcelerator Timing Specification order number (273135).
+It is intended for hardware system manufacturers and software developers of applications operating systems or tools.
 It contains Specification Changes, Errata, Specification Clarifications, and Documentation Changes.